 SYMPTOM / DISPLAY MESSAGE POSSIBLE CAUSES POSSIBLE SOLUTIONS Display Message: Salt level too low Check salt level and add salt if required.
-"CHECK SALT" Temperature too low When water temperature is below 25°C the cells may not be able to produce at 100%.
-This will generally not be an issue if bather load is low, however if cold water conditions are expected for a significant amount of time then increasing the salt level to 3500ppm may solve the problem.
+"CHECK SALT" Temperature too low When water temperature is below 25°C the cell may not be able to produce at 100%.
 Calcified or blocked cell.
 Visually inspect cell for a build up of white calcium or other deposits / debris between plates.
 Refer to CELL MAINTENANCE section.
 Display Message: "CHECK SALT (OFF)" Very low salt level, unit will not produce chlorine to protect cell from damage Check salt level and add salt if required.
 If salt level and water temperature are normal and cell is clean, this may indicate a worn cell.
 Have cell checked and replace if necessary Display Message: "HIGH SALT" Salt level too high This is a warning only.
 Chlorinator will be operating normally unless the "HIGH SALT (OFF)" message is displayed (see below).
 Do not add any more salt.
 Top up pool with fresh water if possible.
 High Water temperature A combination of a high salt level and high water temperature can trigger this warning.
 No action is required unless the "HIGH SALT (OFF)" message is displayed (see below).
 Display Message: "HIGH SALT (OFF)" Very high salt level detected, possibly combined with high water temperature.
 Cell has shut down to protect from damage.
 Check salt level in water.
 If salt level is too high you may need to pump some water to waste and then top up pool with fresh water.
 Consult your local swimming pool professionals for advice on this procedure.
+Display Message: "SPA FLOW DET'D" The flow switch on the spa suction line triggers this message.
+This message indicated chlorine production is inhibited while the spa is in use to prevent over chlorination.
+No action required if valves are intentionally positioned to circulate spa water only.
+If spa is not in use, check that the spa suction line valve is positioned correctly (closed).
+If the spa suction line valve is closed and has no flow, then the spa flow switch may be jammed or faulty The flow switch can become jammed or broken if an object or debris is allowed to enter the spa suction line.
+You may require a technician for assistance.